ShivalikaRastogi/Excel--Annual-Budgeting-Dashboard-Project/README.md

-# 📊 Annual Budgeting Dashboard - Financial Snapshot 📈
+# 📊 Annual Budgeting Dashboard 📈

 This Microsoft Excel dashboard provides a clear and visual way to understand annual budgeting data.
 It is designed to track income sources 💸, savings 💰, and expenses 🧾.